arvidn/libtorrent/branches/libtorrent_utp/docs/utp.rst

 There are two major drawbacks with this technique:

-1. The user needs to actively make this setting (very few protocols requires the user to provide this sort of information).
+1. The user needs to actively make this setting (very few protocols require the user to provide this sort of information).
 This also means the user needs to figure out what its up-link capacity is.
    This is unfortunately a number that many ISPs are not advertizing (because it's often much lower than the download capacity) which